jacg/nain4/doc/src/n4-shape.md

 ### Azimuthal angle: `φ`

-Three methods are provided for specifying azimuthal angles:
+Three methods are provided for specifying the two degrees of freedom in azimuthal angles:

 + `phi_start`
 + `phi_delta`